Meet Our Camp Directors

 Audra Kaplan, PsyD

-As director of the Ramah Darom Tikvah Support Program, I enjoy blending my love of camp and my passion for Judaism with my experience and knowledge as a clinical psychologist.
+As Director Camper Care and the Tikvah Support Program at Ramah Darom, I enjoy blending my love of camp and my passion for Judaism with my experience and knowledge as a clinical psychologist.
 I have been involved in both day camps and residential camp programs, as a camper, counselor, educator and director my entire life.
 Before joining the Ramah Darom family, I was the camp director of Camp Firefly, a day and overnight camp program of the Jewish Child and Family Services of Chicago.
 My clinical career has enabled me to provide individual, family and group psychotherapy; psychological assessments; supervision and training of graduate students; workshops on clinical supervision; camp consultation; and consultation services to schools and early childhood programs.
 I have also consulted around issues of inclusion of children with developmental and social disorders.
 I received my bachelor’s degree from the University of Michigan and my doctorate of clinical psychology from The Illinois School of Professional Psychology in 1996.
-I have also worked with Jewish Child and Family Services since 1997.
-I have four awesome children (all third-generation Ramahniks!) and private practice in clinical psychology in Chicago.
+I have worked with Jewish Child and Family Services since 1997 and I am a Certified Autism Specialist.
+I have four awesome children (all third-generation Ramahniks!), private practice in clinical psychology in Chicago.

 Assistant Tikvah Director

 My first experience working with children with autism spectrum disorder was at Camp Yofi at Ramah Darom in 2007, and it helped shape my career path.
-I received my Bachelor’s degree in Psychology from the University of Georgia and a Masters in Psychological Counseling from Teachers College of Columbia University and I worked in California for many years at a Behavioral Therapist.
+I received my Bachelor’s degree in Psychology from the University of Georgia and a Masters in Psychological Counseling from Teachers College of Columbia University and I worked in California for many years as a behavioral therapist.